 - a strong understanding of the profession and the role of a clinical psychologist, and an awareness of current NHS issues.

-Some course providers are particularly keen on experience gained as an assistant psychologist in an NHS clinical psychology department, or as a research assistant and competition for these posts is fierce.
+Some course providers are particularly keen on experience gained as an assistant psychologist in an NHS clinical psychology department, and competition for these posts is particularly fierce.

 Voluntary or paid work in other areas such as nursing, social work, care work, mental health work or services for individuals with disabilities is also relevant.

+Most clinical psychologists are employed by the NHS.
 Opportunities are available in a range of health and social care settings, including:

-- psychiatric units;
+- psychiatric units

-- local clinics and health centres;
+- local clinics and health centres

-- community mental health teams;
+- community mental health teams

-- child and adolescent mental health services (CAMHS);
+- child and adolescent mental health services (CAMHS)

-- social services;
+- social services

-- schools and universities;
+- schools and universities